Skip to main content

 • Decided which UIP APIs to use (Identify, Sign, Message)

-• Planned user flow (QR code vs. deep link)
+• Planned user flow (QR code vs. deep link based on device)

 • Designed authentication/signature UX